 The most vivid, explosive recordings, only occur when musicians and guitarists can interact, together, at the same time in the recording session.

 A lot of recording sessions do not cater for live interaction of the studio musicians.
-In my recording studio in Melbourne, I strive to achieve constant improvisation in all guitar tracks and sessions.
+In my recording studio in Wollongong, I strive to achieve constant improvisation in all guitar tracks and sessions.

 A recording should be an audio photograph of what occurs in a concert.
 Please enjoy my live concerts and studio performances on you tube.